 One common complaint that is worth noting as an online instructor is that many employees feel that a lot of the courses are just too long to get through given their busy schedules.
 So while someone paying $15 for a 10- hour Udemy marketplace course may appreciate its great value, an employee who is not paying out of pocket and who is very short on time may feel a course that long is overwhelming.

-Udemy conducted research to determine the top 10 most in-demand tech skills, soft skills and skills by country for its business learners.
+Udemy conducted research to determine the top 10 most in-demand tech skills, soft skills, and skills by the country for its business learners.
 You can download that infographic here.
 Top skills include highly technical ones such as functional programming and Alteryx as well as soft skills such as conflict management and understanding company culture.
 Finally, it’s worth looking at the geographical differences in terms of skills demand – they are quite varied from one country to the other.

-How Instructors Get Paid
+How do Instructors Get Paid

 The Udemy for Business instructor revenue model is different from the Udemy marketplace instructor revenue model.
-Udemy for Business instructor revenue is based on the total number of minutes consumed within the instructor’s course(s).
+Business instructor revenue is based on the total number of minutes consumed within the instructor’s course(s).
 It’s a little complicated.

-Each month, Udemy allocates 25% of monthly subscription revenue from Udemy for Business customers for the instructor revenue pool.
+Each month, Udemy allocates 25% of monthly subscription revenue from Business customers for the instructor revenue pool.
 The company divides the instructor revenue pool by the total minutes consumed by Udemy for Business learners across all courses that month.
 This “per-minute” amount is then multiplied by the number of minutes learners have spent in each instructor’s courses to determine their individual revenue share.
 This calculation includes time spent on video, including any re-watched minutes.
-It does not include time spent on quizzes, coding exercises or assignments.
+It does not include time spent on quizzes, coding exercises, or assignments.